 When Is National Ayurveda Day?

 The National Ayurveda Day is celebrated on the Dhanvantari Jayanti.
 The Hindu God Dhanvantari is considered as the propagator of Ayurveda.
-His birthday is celebrated two days before Diwali.
+His birthday is observed two days before Diwali festival.

 Who Is Lord Dhanvantari?